 8. A more unique experience

-If you are a total sucker for Christmas like I am then this spot is something you will feel sorry to miss.
-Each year from mid-November until the end of the December schools and businesses around Bergen create this city that consists of thousands of gingerbread constructions.
+If you are a total sucker for Christmas like I am, then Pepperkakebyen is something you will feel sorry to miss.
+Each year from mid-November until the end of December, schools and businesses around Bergen create this city that consists of thousands of gingerbread constructions.
 It is really a winter wonderland and will make you feel especially warm in your heart...it is Christmastime after all!

 10. The ice bar!